DO040 – Red Hat Agile Integration Technical Overview

 • Manage, organize, and secure files.

-• Manage users, groups and user security policies.
+• Manage users, groups, and user security policies.

 • Control and monitor systemd services.

-• Configure remote access using the web console and SSH.
+• Configure remote access by using the web console and SSH.

 • Configure network interfaces and settings.

-• Manage software using DNF
+• Manage software by using DNF.

 Technology considerations